OceanGlidersCommunity/Oxygen_SOP/oxygen.md

 Always record Dphase (Coppola et al., 2013).

 ## Deploying gliders in Oxygen Minimum Zones (OMZ)
-Note that the classical Winkler titration method is not reliable at oxygen concentrations in OMZ core (Thomsen et al., 2016) since the method has a detection limit of around 1 uM (add ref).
+Note that the classical Winkler titration method is not reliable at oxygen concentrations in OMZ core [@Thomsen2016] since the method has a detection limit of around 1 uM (add ref).

 Steps recommended in these regions:
 1) Do a 0/100 % calibration before and after deployment in the lab.